-Chief Medical Officer Dr. Robert O. Dillman describes benefits of novel treatment to be used in upcoming double-blind phase II trial
+Chief Medical Officer Dr. Robert O. Dillman describes benefits of novel treatment to be used in upcoming double-blind phase 2 trial

-IRVINE, Calif. – September 20, 2016 – AiVita Biomedical today announced that it will present details on its autologous cancer immunotherapy, subject of an upcoming Phase II clinical trial in ovarian cancer, at the National Center for Regenerative Medicine’s Cancer Stem Cell Conference 2016.
-The talk, to be delivered by AiVita Chief Medical Officer Robert O. Dillman, M.D., will take place Thursday, Sept.
+IRVINE, Calif. – September 20, 2016 – AIVITA Biomedical today announced that it will present details on its autologous cancer immunotherapy, subject of an upcoming Phase 2 clinical trial in ovarian cancer, at the National Center for Regenerative Medicine’s Cancer Stem Cell Conference 2016.
+The talk, to be delivered by AIVITA Chief Medical Officer Robert O. Dillman, M.D., will take place Thursday, Sept.
 22 at 5:40 p.m.
 EDT.

-“We are confident that the upcoming Phase II ovarian trial will bear out notable improvements in overall survival, a precedent which has already been set by two independent Phase II trials in advanced melanoma using a related approach,” said Dr. Dillman.
+“We are confident that the upcoming Phase 2 ovarian trial will bear out notable improvements in overall survival, a precedent which has already been set by two independent Phase 2 trials in advanced melanoma using a related approach,” said Dr. Dillman.

 About Ovarian Cancer